-The old fishing community of Clifton still has several residential structures that are occupied on either a full- or part-time basis.
+The old fishing community of Clifton still has several residential structures that are occupied on either a full- or part-time basis. is still occupied by several families and is used as a staging area for fishing the

+Clifton Channel with gillnet fish drifts.
 This area was previously used as a staging area for fishing the Clifton Channel with gillnet fish drifts.
-These fish drifts were very productive, but are hampered by drifts and snag material.
+These fish drifts are were very productive, but are hampered by drifts and snag material.
 In December 2012, the Oregon Fish and Wildlife Commission voted 4-2 to ban gillnets from the mainstem of the Columbia River.
+Most of these obstructions are sinker logs from log rafts stored across the channel.
+Occasional broken log bundles also cause serious problems, resulting in lost fishing time and expensive snag removal.
+Local fishermen are working with the logging companies to alleviate the problem.

 The aquatic areas of Clifton are designated "Conservation" and zoned Aquatic Conservation Two (AC-2).
 The purpose of the AC-2 zone is to "conserve designated areas of the Columbia River Estuary for long term uses of renewable resources that do not require major alterations of the estuary, except for the purpose of restoration."
-The AC-2 zone includes "areas needed for maintenance and enhancement of biological productivity, recreational resources, aesthetic values, aquaculture and open water portions of the estuary."
-The shoreland immediately adjacent to the water is designated "Rural" which would allow the development of on-shore fishing facilities and marina development in conjunction with expanded water use.
+The AC-2 zone includes "areas needed for maintenance and enhancement of biological productivity, recreational resources, aesthetic values, aquaculture and open water portions of the estuary." which will allow for needed improvements and expansion of fish receiving and moorage facilities.
+The shoreland immediately adjacent to the water is designated "Rural" which will-would allow the development of on-shore fishing facilities and marina development in conjunction with expanded water use.

 The Bradwood industrial site has been dormant for many years.
-In the past several decades, the site was proposed for a liquified natural gas (LNG) facility and a destination resort.
-The site contains a variety of zones, including Aquatic Natural, Aquatic Development and Marine Industrial.
-Both the Aquatic Development and Marine Industrial zoning would allow small to medium sized water dependent development.
+In the past several decades, the site was proposed for a liquified natural gas (LNG) facility and a destination resort. is not currently used but the site contains a variety of zones, including Aquatic Natural, Aquatic Development and Marine Industrial.
+Both the Aquatic Development and Marine Industrial zoning would allow offers excellent potential for small to medium sized water dependent development.
 There is deep water close to shore, some available vacant land, and railroad access.
 There are constraints to development, however, including poor highway access and the proximity to the wildlife refuge.